Vibe Coding18 min readby agent-kay

 Five things to walk away with:

-1. Day 0 is not optional.
+1. Day 0 isn't optional.
 The 100 lines of CLAUDE.md decide the shape of the next 1,000 commits more than any model upgrade does.

 2. Move human work earlier in the cycle.
 Specs, conventions, and rollback points all belong before the keyboard, not after the bug.

 3. The model is a translator, not an author.
-Numbered design docs convert "build X" into "render Document N §3."
-Variance collapses, throughput compounds.
+Numbered design docs turn "build X" into "render Document N §3."
+Variance drops, output compounds.

 4. Checkpoint, then be brave.
 The Day 4 shadcn rewrite and the Day 8 infra big bang were possible because there was a known-good commit to return to.
-No safety net, no boldness.
+No safety net, no nerve.

 5. Bottle the discipline.
 Personal willpower scales to one project.
 A plugin like bkit scales it to every session.
 The gap between bkamp and bkit is the gap between a 9-day sprint and a workflow you can hand to someone else.